federicomaffei/federicomaffei.github.io/_posts/2014-12-29-REST-whatisit.md

 ###Messages A.K.A. client and service chatting

-Q: So, how do exactly client and service exchange requests and responses?
+Q: So, how exactly do client and service exchange requests and responses?

 A: They send messages.

 In fact, to be more specific, the client will send an **HTTP request** to the service, specifying the following details:

 - The **method** that is called on the resource.
 It can correspond to a *GET*, a *POST*, a *PUT*, a *DELETE*, an *OPTIONS* or a *HEAD* operation.
 - The **URI** of the request.
-It identifies what is the resource on which the client wants to use the method on.
+It identifies what is the resource on which the client wants to use the method.
 More on that later.
-For now let's say it is the only way the client know how to call the needed resource.
+For now let's say it is the only way the client knows how to call the needed resource.
 - The **HTTP version**, which is usually *HTTP/1.1*.
 - The **request headers**, which are the additional information passed, with the request, to the service.
 These fields are basically request modifiers, similar to the parameters sent to a programming language method, and they depend on the type of request sent.
 More on that later.
 - The **request body**: is the actual content of a message.
 In a RESTful service, it’s where the representation of resources sit.
 A body will not be present in a GET request, for instance, since it is a request to retrieve a resource rather than to create one, whereas a POST request will most likely have one.